Murray-Bridge-Bunyips/BunyipsFTC/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/readme.md

 ## TeamCode Module

-This is where all the Bunyips (FTC Team 15215) Java-based code will reside!
+This is where all the Bunyips (FTC Team 15215) robot development code will reside!
-This repository contains all code used for FTC robots constructed >2021 using Java.
+This repository contains all code used for FTC robots constructed >2021 using Kotlin (Migration from Java 29/01/23)

 ## Class prefix naming convention